 The Credential Management services in the Federal ICAM architecture include Sponsorship, Registration, Issuance, Maintenance, and Revocation.

-Formally establishing that a person or entity requires a credential.
+Formally establish that a person or entity requires a credential.

 Keywords: Sponsor, Authorizing Official, Affiliation, Request

-Withdrawing a credential from a person or entity.
+Revoke a credential from a person or entity, or deactivate an authenticator.